RedisLabs/redislabs-docs/content/rv/api/how-to/create-and-manage-subscriptions.md

 #### **Notes:**

 * **To use the sample JSON document in your own Account, you must modify the following parameters:**
     * **`paymentMethodId`** - Specify a payment method that is defined for your account.
-You can lookup the payment method identifier using the `GET /payment-methods` API operation.
+You can lookup the payment method identifier using the "`GET /payment-methods`" API operation.
     * **`cloudAccountId`** - Specify a cloud account that is defined for your account.
-You can lookup the cloud accounts identifiers using the `GET /cloud-accounts` API operation.(or use `"cloudAccountId: 1` to specify that you wish to use Redis Labs internal resources)
+You can lookup the cloud accounts identifiers using the "`GET /cloud-accounts`" API operation.(or use "`"cloudAccountId": 1`" to specify that you wish to use Redis Labs internal resources)
 * The JSON document contain 2 primary segments: Subscription specification, and Databases specification
 * When creating a subscription, you must specify one or more databases.